Applications are now closed

-All apprentices will be employed by the ATA (Apprenticeship Training Agency) South East Wales City Region on a fixed term contract.
+All apprentices will be employed in the north Wales region on a fixed term contract.
 Sgil Cymru will manage the placements and the training.

 Where will apprentices be working?

-Production placements will be based in south Wales and apprentices will be expected to travel to sets and filming locations based all over south Wales.
+Production placements will be based in north Wales and apprentices will be expected to travel to sets and filming locations based all over north Wales.